alexAubin/ESP8266/README.md

 natively by the Uno on the pin 0 and 1.
 However, as this is also a mean for debugging your project by writing messages and monitoring them on the Serial Monitor, you probably want to have two Serials at the same time.
 This is possible using the SerialSoftware library which can emulate TTL serial communication on other pins of your Uno.
-That's not the end of the story as in my case I was not able to get a stable connexion on a software serial with the baudrate of the ESP (115200).
-Therefore I went for this solution :
+Howevern if you want to have a baudrate higher than 9600 for the ESP, you won't be able to use the SerialSoftware.
+You will instead need to use the HardwareSerial (pin 0 and 1) and debug through the SerialSoftware :
 - pins 0 and 1, i.e. native Uno serial, are used for communicating with the ESP
 - pins 2 and 3 are used via a software serial and interfaced with your laptop via a FTDI chip (USB <-> TTL)

 ![Setup](doc/wiring.png)

-This may evolve if one is successful at upgrading the firmware and changing the default baud rate.
 Note that this configuration means that you will need to unplug your ESP each time you want to reprogram your Arduino as it also happens using the pins 0 and 1.
-Hence, a nice connector is recommended to easility unplug/replug the ESP when developping.

-Finally, note that the wiring is just indicative on the sketch.
-If when debugging you can't see any messages, you might need to swap the RX/TX lines.
-You should be able to monitor what's happening in your Arduino by actually monitoring the USB of your FTDI.
+However if you changed the baudrate to 9600 or lower with whichever new firmware, then you can simply use pin 2 and 3 to connect the ESP, and debug through the usual pin 0 and 1 (i.e., no FTDI needed).

 <a name="CommandsFormat"></a>
 Commands format